chad-collins/gridsome-starter-netlifycms-buefy/README.md

 1. `gridsome create my-blog`https://github.com/chad-collins/gridsome-bulma-netlifycms to install gridsome with this starter
 2. `cd my-blog` to open the folder
 3. `gridsome develop` to start a local dev server at `http://localhost:8080`

-4. Happy coding 🎉🙌
+4. Enable Github Oauth

-# Enable Github Oauth
+5. Enable netlify identity

-# Enable netlify identity
+6. Change Repo info at top of admin/config.yml to your own repo.